 The other industry association of petrol pump dealers All India Petroleum Dealers Association (AIPDA) last week announced its decision not to back CIPD’s agitation.

-- Power situation in Kerala worsens Read more
+- Azure Power begins work on NTPC project in AP Read more

 - Adani Gas in talks to raise around $250 million through bond issuance Read more

 - Govt plans incentives for gas cos too Read more